zi-ang-liu/jb-machine_learning/machine_learning/contents/rl/mdp.md

 terminal_state_set = [47]
 unreachable_state_set = [37, 38, 39, 40, 41, 42, 43, 44, 45, 46]
 # the reachable state set is the set of all states except the cliff and the goal.
-# only the states in the reachable state set are considered in the optimization problem
+# only the states in the reachable state set are considered.
 reachable_state_set = set(
     set(state_set) - set(terminal_state_set) - set(unreachable_state_set)
 )